HardisonCo/.github/international/mozambique/mz-health/hms-sys/index.md

 ## Integration Points

-This document outlines how HMS-SYS is integrated with mz_Health systems in Mozambique.
+This document outlines how HMS-SYS is integrated with mz-health systems in Mozambique.